wso2/docs-choreo-dev/en/developer-docs/docs/consuming-services/discovering-an-api-devportal.md

 ## Discover APIs

-In the Choreo Developer Portal, developers can search for APIs by name.
-APIs and services created and published through the Choreo Console are visible in the Developer Portal based on their visibility settings:
+In the {{ product_name }} Developer Portal, developers can search for APIs by name.
+APIs and services created and published through the {{ product_name }} Console are visible in the Developer Portal based on their visibility settings:

 - **Public**: Visible to all users in the Developer Portal.
 - **Private**: Accessible only to signed-in users.